Lubach (TV program): Format

-The show’s team includes regular satirical writers such as Tex de Wit, Jonathan van het Reve, and Diederik Smit, among others.
+The show’s team includes regular satirical writers such as Tex de Wit, Jonathan van het Reve, Diederik Smit, among others.
+They regularly have appearances as reporters or a fictional character in the main topic segments.
 The editorial lead is Janine Abbring.

 Background

 Arjen Lubach had been a prominent satirical television host in the Netherlands for over a decade, best known for Zondag met Lubach (2014–2021) and De Avondshow met Arjen Lubach (2022–2024), both aired on the Dutch public broadcaster VPRO.
 In May 2024, Arjen Lubach announced he would be leaving VPRO and the public broadcasting system.

-In November 2024, it was revealed that Arjen Lubach and his team had signed a deal with commercial broadcaster RTL Nederland to create a new daily satire show.
+On 1 November 2024, a day after the final Avondshow episode, Lubach revealed that he and his team had signed a deal with commercial broadcaster RTL Nederland to create a new daily satire show.
 According to RTL’s content director Peter van der Vorst, Lubach and his editorial team would be granted full creative independence over the show for at least three years.

 Reception

 The debut episode of Lubach on 24 March 2025 attracted 1.94 million viewers (including delayed viewing) with a market share of 50.7% among the key 25–54 demographic.